Launching My Pacific Odyssey in Orongo

 Return to Rano Kau

-It took almost another hour for me to finally reach the crater lake of Rano Kau, what with being forced to go slow.
+It took almost another hour for me to finally reach the crater lake of Rano Kau, what with being forced to go so slowly.

 It was still windy up there, just like the first time.
 I could definitely see why some researchers believe that, once Easter Island lost its forest cover, the strong winds that were now unimpeded had stripped away the topsoil, making it harder for the forest to return.
 After all, it is something that happens even for rainforests, what more a compact island like this.